-However you may feel about the volume of litigation in the United States, if you're a business owner, you need insurance against the risk of your company being sued.
+Whatever you may think about the volume of litigation in the United States, if you’re a business owner, you need insurance against the risk of your company being sued.

 All companies, regardless of their size or industry, need liability coverage to protect themselves against allegations that employees did something (or failed to do something they should have) that caused property damage or injury to a third party.

 Small business liability insurance, known as a commercial general liability (CGL) policy, is designed to protect your company and its assets against litigation that can be filed for any of a number of reasons, such as allegations of:

 - Bodily injury

 - Personal injury (such as slander or libel)

 - False or misleading advertising

 Liability insurance provides financial protection not only for the direct cost of an accident, such as any damages, and potentially more importantly, can help fund the cost of settling or defending the litigation.